-British Values at St Joseph's Catholic School
+Promoting British Values at St Joseph's Catholic School

-The Department for Education in November 2014, provided a list that describes the understanding and knowledge expected of pupils as a result of schools promoting fundamental British values.
+In November 2014, the Department for Education provided a list that describes the understanding and knowledge expected of pupils as a result of schools promoting fundamental British values.
 This is given below:

 - Democracy

-- ■The rule of law
+- The rule of law

 - Individual liberty

 - Mutual respect

 - Tolerance of different faiths and beliefs

-At St Joseph's we promote these values through our own school values, curriculum, careers education, extra-curricular activities and our work with the local community and partnership with other schools.
+At St Joseph's, we promote these values through our own school values, curriculum, careers education, extra-curricular activities and our work with the local community and partnership with other schools.